 - Long Distance Calls

 - Trash collection

-- Parking requirements
+- Parking Space

 Make sure your quoted fee includes all state taxes and fees.

-Congrats on reserving your vacation rental!
-You're on your way to a phenomenal vacation!
+Good luck on reserving your rental!
+You're on the right path to a terrific vacation!

 During your Stay

 Learn from your Stay